AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

           M := 12.34; -- OK
           M := 0;     -- compile error: M is a Float end;
-        M := 0.0; -- compile error: M is an integer
+        M := 0.0; -- compile error: M is an Integer
         M := 0;   -- OK
       end;